 - One-on-one lessons are recommended for beginners.

-- Group lessons are typically available for more intermediate or advanced riders and also great for socializing and getting to know other riders.
+- Group riding lessons are typically available for more intermediate or advanced riders and also great for socializing and getting to know other riders.

 10 things to consider when choosing where to take lessons